 Water Quality Products provided an overview of the project in the January 2006 issue.
 This month’s Part II of the article will focus on the commercial installations in Grimes.

-After choosing Grimes as the community for the project, the PMG selected an activated-alumina treatment system provided by Kinetico, Inc. The California Department of Health Services requested the units meet a criterion of <2 µg/L, instead of the MCL, as a precaution.
+After choosing Grimes as the community for the project, the PMG selected an activated-alumina treatment system provided by Kinetico, Inc. The California Department of Health Services requested the units meet a criterion of

 Mark Brotman, research scientist for Kinetico, said, “The best choice ended up being point-of-use filters that monitor water volume and automatically shut off at 500 gal.
 The units bear cartridges with an adsorptive media and another with granular activated carbon.”